soccin/FillOut/fillOutCounterSpec.md

 ## INPUT:

-The following should be allowable inputs
+The following should be allowable inputs:

-* Valid VCF.
+Valid VCF.
 Should accept both a full VCF (9 cols + samples) and a genotype free VCF with just the 8 columns

-VCF Columns

   COL|NAME
   --|--
   1| #CHROM